 Our Five Favourite Places in The Cotswolds

 If you‘re new to the Cotswolds here is a list of our five favourite places.
+They make a perfect base for a break, perhaps combined with one of our range of easy to drive, reliable classic convertibles.
 They’re all handily visited by our classic Road Trips.
 Picking just five top spots across this lovely region is tough, but here goes.

 1. Broadway Tower